-GASB issued Statement 45 "Accounting and Financial Reporting by Employers for Post Employment Benefits Other than Pensions," which is effective for the County's fiscal year ending June 30, 2008.
+GASB issued Statement 45, Accounting and Financial Reporting by Employers for Post Employment Benefits Other than Pensions, and Statement 48, Sales and Pledges of Receivables and Future Revenues, which are effective for the County's fiscal year ended June 30, 2008.
+In May 2007, GASB issued Statement 50, Pension Disclosures - an amendment of GASB Statements 25 and 27 effective for the year ended June 30, 2008.
+The adoption of these GASB Statements had no impact on the June 30, 2008 financial statements.
 The County belongs to the Retiree Health Care Authority and makes contributions based on state law.

-In November 2006, GASB issued Statement 49 "Accounting and Financial Reporting for Pollution Remediation Obligations," which is effective for the County's fiscal year ending June 30, 2009.
-In May 2007, GASB issued Statement 50 "Pension Disclosures - an amendment of GASB Statements 25 and 27," which is effective for the County's fiscal year ending June 30, 2008.
-In June 2007, GASB issued Statement 51 "Accounting and Financial Reporting for Intangible Assets," which is effective for the County's fiscal year ending June 30, 2010.
-Also, GASB issued Statement 48, "Sales and Pledges of Receivables and Future Revenues" which is effective for the County's 2008 fiscal year.
+In November 2006, GASB issued Statement 49, Accounting and Financial Reporting for Pollution Remediation Obligations, which is effective for the County's fiscal year ending June 30, 2009.
+In June 2007, GASB issued Statement 51, Accounting and Financial Reporting for Intangible Assets, which is effective for the County's fiscal year ending June 30, 2010.
 The County has not assessed the future impact on its financial statements due to these GASB pronouncements.

-(12) Subsequent Event
+(12) Subsequent Events